-Parents/guardians receive the U.S. Center for SafeSport's education and training on child abuse prevention before providing consent for their Minor Athlete to receive an athletic training modality, massage, or rubdown.
+Parents/guardians receive the U.S. Center for SafeSport education and training on child abuse prevention before providing consent for their Minor Athlete to receive a manual therapy, therapeutic modality, or recovery modality.

-- 2. The provider should narrate the steps in the massage, rubdown, or athletic training modality before taking them, seeking assent of the Minor Athlete throughout the process. - 3.
-When possible, techniques should be used to reduce physical touch of Minor Athletes.

-- 4. Only licensed providers should administer a massage, rubdown, or athletic training modality. - 5.
+- 2. When possible, techniques should be used to reduce physical touch of Minor Athletes. - 3.
+Only licensed providers should administer manual therapy, therapeutic modalities, or recovery modalities. - 4.
 Coaches, regardless of whether they are licensed massage therapists, should not massage Minor Athletes.

-4. LOCKER ROOMS AND CHANGING AREAS
+5. MODEL POLICY: LOCKER ROOMS AND CHANGING AREAS